frontal1660/DSLF/README.md

 It covers CVE-2021-44228 and CVE-2021-45046.

+`DSLF` was coded to help CyberSecurity Teams all over the world with log4j vulnerabilites.
+It is not designed for malicious activities!
+Be aware.

 # Description
 `PCM` is a callback manager that only listens to a specified TCP port (LDAP, DNS, HTTP, etc.) to get the target requests.